 Statement of business ethics

-NSW Treasury is responsible for the management of NSW finances, the provision of analysis and advice, and for the management of NSW assets.
-We are the Government’s key advisor on economic and fiscal management and sector performance.
-In addition to the traditional policy, performance, and advice foundations of Treasury, the Machinery of Government changes in July 2019 have brought into the cluster additional delivery capability focused on economic performance and productivity.
+The NSW Treasury (or ‘Treasury’) is responsible for the management of NSW finances, the provision of analysis and advice, and the management of NSW assets.
+We are the NSW Government’s key advisor on economic and fiscal management and sector performance.

-Aligned to our purpose, the State Outcomes for the Treasury cluster are:
+Aligned to our purpose, the priorities for the Treasury cluster are:

 The key values that underpin NSW Treasury are: